PRIVACY NOTICE

 Credit Balances

-In the rare situations where customers’ accounts have some form of overpayment, the data is kept for as long as the account remains in credit and for six years from the date these monies are re-payed to the customer.
+In the rare situations where customers’ accounts have some form of overpayment, the data is kept for as long as the account remains in credit and for six years from the date these monies are re-paid to the customer.

 Voice Recordings